Hurt in past by false dawns, Chinese businessman is wary of bets on North Korea opening up

-DANDONG, China (Reuters) - Property speculators in China may be betting that Tuesday’s U.S.-North Korea summit is poised to unlock riches across the border but Chinese construction machinery dealer Wang Chenglin is far from convinced.
+DANDONG, China (Reuters) - Property speculators in China may be betting that Tuesday’s U.S.-North Korea summit will unlock riches across the border but Chinese construction machinery dealer Wang Chenglin is far from convinced.

 Like many business owners in Dandong, through which most of North Korea’s trade flows, Wang’s hopes have been dashed before.